-- · ALWAYS use the proper guard.
+- ALWAYS use the proper guard.

 - ALWAYS properly install the guard.

 - ALWAYS hold the tool firmly with both hands using the handles provided before and during grinding.

 - NEVER use a wheel that has been dropped.

 - NEVER bang grinding disc onto work.

 - NEVER grind without proper safety equipment.

 Installing, Removing and Adjusting the Guard This tool is shipped with a guard.
-A guard must be used when using the tool as a grinder.
-The quard may be removed when using tool as a sander.
+The guard must be used when using the tool as a grinder.
+The guard may be removed when using tool as a sander.

-- 1. To remove the guard, remove the battery pack and remove any accessories from spindle. - 2.
-Press in the lock lever and rotate the guard to line up the tabs on the grinder with the slots in the guard. - 3.
-Press in the lock lever and lift the guard straight up and away from the tool. - 4.
-To install the guard, remove the battery pack and remove any accessories from the spindle. - 5.
+- 1. To remove the guard, remove the battery pack and remove any accessories from spindle. - Press in the lock lever and rotate the guard to line up the tabs on the grinder with the slots in the guard. - 3.
+Press in the lock lever and lift the guard straight up and away from the tool.

+- To install the guard, remove the battery pack and remove any accessories from the spindle.
+NOTE: Use only 5" (125 mm) grinding wheels with 5" (125 mm) guards. - 5.
 Line up the tabs on the grinder with the slots in the guard. - 6.
 Press in the lock lever and press the guard onto the tool. - 7.
 To adjust the guard, press in the lock lever and rotate the guard to one of five detent slots.